Digital signage in meetings

-Viking Grace, which first took to water in January 2013, piqued the interest of conference organizers already before it was took to service, so that the conference rooms were already sold out for every departure for the first spring, with bookings going all the way up until autumn.
-The price for a conference trip is about 40 euros per person, including the boat trip, the conference room (complete with coffee and fruit) and a buffet with drinks included.
-The minimum size for a conference group is seven persons.
+Viking Grace, which was launched in January 2013, interested the conference organizers even before the ship was commissioned, so that by the first spring departures, the meeting rooms were sold out, and there were enough bookings well into the autumn.
+The price of a conference trip is about 40 euros per person, which includes a boat trip, a conference room with coffees and fruits, and a buffet meal with drinks.
+The minimum size of a meeting group is seven people.

-Viking Grace’s interior design, with styles ranging from cozy retro to discreet elegance, has received a lot of praise.
-The diversity of the styles also shows on the ship’s conference deck.
-There are twelve separate conference rooms in total, and thanks to the movable walls, the rooms can be modified according to the customers’ needs.
-The conference department, decorated with design furniture, has room for a total of 500 guests, and can accommodate up to a couple of thousand of visitors when used for organizing a fair.
+The variety of styles in Grace’s interior design – from cosy retro to understated elegance – has received a lot of praise.
+The variety of styles can also be seen on the ship’s meeting deck.
+There are a total of twelve separate meeting rooms, and thanks to the movable walls, they can be changed as needed.
+Decorated with designer furniture, the conference stand offers meeting places for 500 guests, and in fair use the premises can accommodate up to a couple of thousand people.

-– The conference department’s technical equipment includes WLAN, a speaker system located in the roof, LCD displays, microphones and a document camera.
-In addition to that, our 200-seat auditorium has a projector and a screen, a wireless microphone, a video camera and a PC projector.
-The same picture and sound can be presented simultaneously in several different conference rooms, lists Willstedts.
+– The conference department’s technical equipment includes WLAN, a ceiling-mounted speaker system, LCD screens, microphones, and a document camera.
+The auditorium with more than 200 seats also has a projector with screen, a wireless microphone, a video camera, and a PC projector.
+The same content and sound can be presented simultaneously in several meeting rooms, Willstedt lists.

-There are FirstView information displays on board the ship, too.
-There is an information display outside every conference room that shows the name of the conference room, the name of the company or group using the room, and the conference times.
-The company or group using the room can also get their company’s logo or any other information they want on the display.
+At the door of each meeting room, there is a FirstView room screen with the name of the meeting room, the name of the company or group using the room, and the meeting timetable.
+The users of the meeting rooms also get their company’s logo or other desired information on the screens.